rahulpandey18/M1_ProjectGoal_-APP-UTIL-GAME-/0_Certificates/README.md

 ## Add all the Certificates that you have
-* Sololearn Certificate
+* Sololearn-Certificate
-* Cisco NDG Linux
+* Cisco-NDG-Linux
-* Github Learning
+* Github-Learning
-* HackerEarth Points
+* HackerEarth-Points